M74, Junction 20; 9 minutes

 A sleeping beauty, restored to life after a nearly hundred-year hiatus, Annandale Distillery flung open its doors and casks again in 2014.
-Handsome red sandstone buildings, set around a cobbled courtyard, are topped by an elegant chimney and spired roof, beneath which lie the magical rumblings of a working distillery, where you can pick up a take-away dram for later.
+Handsome red sandstone buildings, set around a cobbled courtyard, are topped by an elegant chimney and spired roof, beneath which lie the magical rumblings of a working distillery where you can pick up a take-away dram for later.
 The friendly team offer tours (on the hour, every hour) and will tell you about the history of the area: this is Robert the Bruce and Robert Burns land; you can try the whiskys named after them, with drivers’ packs available to take with you if you’re behind the wheel.

-The dog-friendly Maltings café is open to all and serves finger-licking cheese scones fresh out of the oven alongside soup and huge filled sandwiches (try the cheese and haggis).
-The towering cakes are impressive: courgette and avocado, and cranberry and white chocolate tiffin.
+The dog-friendly Maltings café is open to all and serves finger-licking cheese scones fresh out of the oven alongside soup, handmade sausage rolls and huge filled sandwiches (try the melted brie and salsa).
+The towering cakes are impressive – while the two-course afternoon teas use the finest Scottish produce.
 Waney-edged wood, exposed beams, rosy stone walls and iron pillars create a soothing spot.
 Cluster around a striking triangular table or relax on the deep, purple sofa and enjoy a rich, strong coffee or loose leaf tea.
-Once you're refreshed you can release your inner Celt and take a look at the actual costumes used in the Robert the Bruce film Outlaw King, and have your photo taken with some of the gory props.
+Soak up the sun in the courtyard if the weather allows.

 There’s bags of parking a short walk away in the car park, with closer options for disabled visitors.